The Greenhouse Effect

 In effect, the theoretical calculations relating to increased carbon dioxide concentrations which are the cornerstone of ‘Climate Change dogma’ are attempting to estimate the tiny decrement (or increments) of EEA (*11) in this overlap and broadening zone.

-Using the technique of ‘Spectral Analysis’ (13), the Climate Change modellers estimate an Arrhenius form equation (14) linking surface temperature – for the ‘All Skies’ case – to GHGM concentration increments.
+Using the technique of ‘Spectral Analysis’ (13), the Climate Change modellers estimate an Arrhenius (logarithmic) form equation (14) linking surface temperature – for the ‘All Skies’ case – to GHGM concentration increments.

 Greenhouse Effect with Cloudy Skies

 There is no accepted comprehensive theoretical basis for how clouds affect the outgoing infrared radiation into space.
-Satellite data on cloud cover is available from sources like the Copernicus Climate Data Store.

 For infrared radiative heat - the photon flux - from the Earth’s warm surface the meeting with the base of a cloud layer is complex.